vlang/vlang-blog/content/blog/the-complete-beginners-guide-to-cli-apps-in-v.md

 }
 ```

-Next, we define the configuration struct that we will put our user inputs
+Next, we define the configuration struct that we will store our user inputs
-inside when sending data to the appropriate functions:
+in to pass to the appropriate functions:

 ```v
 pub struct ShapeOptions {